-Rolling Mill Hill, the former home of Metro General Hospital and Metro’s government vehicle fleet center (the “trolley barns”), is located on a bluff just south of Broadway and the Korean Veterans Boulevard.
+Rolling Mill Hill, the former home of Metro General Hospital and Metro’s government vehicle fleet center (the “trolley barns”), is located on a bluff just south of Broadway and Korean Veterans Boulevard.

 Rolling Mill Hill is a locally designated landmark and at its heart are the hospital buildings and trolley barns, which the community insisted on preserving and adaptively reusing.
 The first hospital structure, a Victorian-style building dating to the 1890s, has been converted for residential use, along with a 1930s art-deco style building.
-The trolley barns, which recently have been entered on the National Register of Historic Places, are being converted to office and commercial space.
+The trolley barns, which have been entered on the National Register of Historic Places, were converted to office and commercial space.
 The historic smokestack, which is visible from several points downtown and to the east, also has been preserved and will continue to serve as a landmark and icon for the area.

 Growing a neighborhood